Preventing abuse in a home care setting

 In addition, family caregivers can themselves experience aggression and abuse at the hands of care recipients while providing care.
 This can, in turn, cause caregivers to be aggressive and abusive towards care recipients.

-People with dementia and other cognitive impairments are at greater risk of experiencing aggression and abuse.
+People with dementia and other cognitive impairments are at an increased risk of experiencing aggression and abuse.
 Firstly, as their illness progresses, they are often unable to defend themselves or make themselves understood.
 Secondly, certain challenging behaviors, such as shouting and hitting out, may be part of their illness.

 To prevent abuse in a home care setting, it is important for the loved ones who are acting as caregivers to find out what could lead to, or has actually led to, abuse in their own situation.
 Support from external parties is sometimes also helpful in this respect.